NonlinearOscillations/HarmonicBalance.jl/docs/src/index.md

 features:
   - title: Non-equilibrium steady states
-    details: Compute the all stationary states in a one or two-dimensional parameter sweep.
+    details: Compute all stationary states in a one or two-dimensional parameter sweep.
   - title: Linear Response
-    details: Explore the fluctuations on top of the steady states.
+    details: Explore the fluctuations on top of the non-equilibrium steady states.
   - title: Limit Cycles
     details: Find limit cycles involving many frequencies.
 ---